 During the financial year H&M normally holds six regular board meetings, one of which is the statutory board meeting.
 Extraordinary board meetings are held when the need arises.
-The CEO attends all meetings, except on the occasion of the board meeting when the CEO's terms of employment are being discussed.
+The CEO attends all board meetings, except on the occasion when the CEO's terms of employment are being discussed.
 The CEO reports to the board on the operational work within the group and ensures that ahead of each board meeting the board is given relevant and objective information on which to base its decisions.

 The CFO and chief accountant also attend the board meetings in order to provide financial information.
 The board is assisted by a secretary who is not a member of the board.

-During the year eight board meetings were held.
-This is more than usual, but at the same time perfectly natural since the Covid-19 pandemic made its mark on a significant portion of 2021, giving rise to more board meetings than in a normal year.
+During the year, 11 board meetings were held.
+This is more than usual but is explained by the operations having been affected by very challenging geopolitical and macroeconomic circumstances, resulting in significantly more board meetings than in a normal year.
 As in previous years, attendance levels at the board meetings were very high.
-For details of meeting attendance by each member see the table on page 7.
+For details of meeting attendance by each member see the table on page 9.

-Work of the board in 2021
+Work of the board in 2022

 H&M's board meetings are generally structured as shown below.
-This is supplemented by one or more business presentations, e.g. by the heads of functions, brands or regions.
+This is supplemented by one or more business presentations, e.g., by the heads of functions, brands or regions.
 The following are usually reviewed at each board meeting:

 - Minutes of the previous meeting

 - CEO's status report and report by CFO

 - Strategic matters

 - Feedback from latest audit committee meeting

-- Financial reporting, such as interim report, full-year report and annual report
+- Financial reporting such as interim report, full-year report, and annual and sustainability report

 - Any other business